JanssenProject/jans/docs/janssen-server/fido/passkey-telemetry.md

     `SUCCESS`/`FAILURE` entry when it completes.
 An `ATTEMPT` with no matching completion means the user **dropped off** — which is exactly what `dropOffRate` measures.

+### Aggregation schedule and retention

-**Aggregation schedule and retention.** A scheduler computes aggregations on a cadence (hourly aggregations shortly after each hour, then daily/weekly/monthly).
+A scheduler computes aggregations on a cadence
+(hourly aggregations shortly after each hour, then daily/weekly/monthly).
 Data older than the configured retention window is cleaned up automatically.
 In a cluster the aggregation job uses a distributed lock; if the lock is unavailable it falls back to single-node mode